How Long Does White Wine Last? [Best Ways to Store it]

 Assuming that more of us have pantries than cellars, here are the basic guidelines for keeping unopened wines in the pantry:

-It's always best to drink a bottle of white wine within a few hours of opening it but if you're alone or with another person and this isn't an option be sure to recork it and get it in the fridge as soon as possible.
+It's always best to drink a bottle of white wine within a few hours of opening it, but if this isn't an option be sure to recork it and get it in the fridge as soon as possible.

 If it's sparkling, use a sparkling wine bottle stopper.

 For still wines use a combination vacuum pump/wine stopper cap to get the air out and prolong the wine's life.

 Something like the Coravin Wine Preserver is a great accessory for keeping wine fresh but it's also really expensive and out of reach for most of us!